-Prior to the Offerings Closing Date, the Company and Parent intend to enter into a services agreement (the "Services Agreement") pursuant to which Parent will provide to the Company certain accounting, auditing, cash management, corporate communications, corporate development, financial and treasury, human resources and benefit plan administration, insurance and risk management, legal, purchasing and tax services.
+The Company and Parent have entered into a services agreement (the "Services Agreement") pursuant to which Parent will provide to the Company certain accounting, auditing, cash management, corporate communications, corporate development, financial and treasury, human resources and benefit plan administration, insurance and risk management, legal, purchasing and tax services.
 In exchange for the provision of such services, fees will be payable by the Company to Parent in the amount of \$1.25 million per month, subject to review and adjustment as the Company reduces the amount of services it obtains from Parent from time to time.
 The fees will be payable monthly in arrears, 15 days after the close of each month.
 Management of the Company believes that the fees for services that will or may be provided under the Services Agreement will be no less favorable to the Company than could have been obtained by the Company internally or from unaffiliated third parties.

-The Services Agreement will have an initial term expiring one year from the Offerings Closing Date.
+The Services Agreement has an initial term expiring one year from the Offerings Closing Date.
 Following the initial term, the Company may seek to renew or extend the term, and modify the scope and fee of, the Services Agreement on terms mutually acceptable to the Company and Parent.